mer30hamid/PersianBoard/README.md

 How to use

-* Just set the application language to "فارسی"
+* Set the application language to persian ("فارسی") in Application settings
+* Set (Y/m/d) as date dormat in Application settings

 Features